LaunchPadLab/lp-redux-api/docs.md

 Unlike [createRequest][21], these action creators do not make real API calls but rather resolve immediately with the provided data.

+If an exception is thrown from the data creator function, the "request" will reject with that exception instead of resolving.

 ### Parameters

 -   `type` **[String][33]** A unique key that will be used to identify the request internally in redux